 Bankers will try to outdo one another by selling as many shares their allocation would allow.
-Based on the law of supply and demand, the higher the demand for the shares, the bigger the share prices on the actual trading day.
+Based on the law of supply and demand, the higher the market for the shares, the bigger the share prices on the actual trading day.

-First, bank syndicates are groups of investment banks that, together, underwrites or distributes share offerings.
+First, bank syndicates are groups of investment banks that, together, underwrite or distributes share offerings.
 Syndicates are not legal entities, but, merely a team that works together in selling and sharing the risks of issuing new shares.

 The allocation will be based on the priority lists of banks.
 They will first prioritize investors with a long-standing relationship with the bankers.
-They will also prioritize investors which can generate the highest percentage of commissions for them.
+They will also prioritize investors who can generate the highest percentage of commissions for them.

 Banks earn millions through commissions.
 The fees for IPOs is usually around 2-5% of the total amount of shares to be sold.

-They can also earn by buying some of the shares, and then sell them when the prices are good already.
+They can also earn by buying some of the shares, and then sell them when the prices are reasonable already.
 The initial price of shares is usually undervalued and goes higher once the trading starts.